abdullah-alshaye/aalshaya/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Biomechanics
-- Computational Linguistics
+- Solid Mechanics
-- Information Retrieval
+- Vibration Control

 # Education to show in About widget
 education: